Abhishek-Kanti/Lab-Projects/Web scraper/README.md

         1. python -m venv venv
         2. ./venv/Scripts/activate

-## Step 2: install all the requirements.
+## Step 2: Install all the requirements.
 ### Run the following command in your directory terminal:
         pip install -r requirements.txt